mjeanmar/mdi-basic-training/_docs/code-colloboration/00_index.md

 ## {{ page.title }}

-The MDI has a mission of promoting not just best code development practices, but also best practices for sharing that code on our campus and beyond.
-This section will introduce to **Git** and **GitHub**, proven modern solutions for tracking code and working with others on code development, including Open Source software like the MDI.
+The MDI seeks to promote best practices for developing code and sharing it with others on our campus and beyond.
+This section will introduce **Git** and
+**GitHub**, proven modern solutions for tracking code and working with others on code development, including Open Source software like the MDI.